How to configure your DNS to display your SiteManager website.

-An A record refers hostnames to IP addresses.
+An A-record links a domain to an IP address.
 This way, your domain name refers to your hosting account on servers.
-For example: www.sitemanager.io uses an A record to refer to IP address 184.108.40.206

 Add these 2 A-records to your DNS settings

 A CNAME record can map the web address www.example.com to the actual web site for the domain example.com.